 1. The Chokkanathaswamy Temple

-Located close to the airport, the Chokkanathaswamy temple is one of the oldest religious structures in Bangalore.
+Located close to the airport, the Chokkanathaswamy temple is one of the oldest religious structures and one of the most famous temples in Bangalore.
 Built in the 10th century by the Cholas, the temple is dedicated to Lord Vishnu.
 The temple is constructed in true Chola style of architecture and has Tamil inscriptions on the pillars.

 The main highlights at the temple are the large pillars and the beautifully sculpted statues.
 On one of the pillars of the temple, Lord Vishnu’s dashavatharas (10 forms) are etched.
 Legend has it that people who come to the temple witnesses a pranic energy flowing through their bodies as they pray.